macromania/gen-ai-inner-loop-workshop/docs/part1.md

 ## Jupyter Notebooks

-Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
+[Jupyter Notebooks](https://jupyter.org/) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
 It is widely used for data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

 Jupyter Notebooks are a great tool for prototyping and experimenting with code.
 They allow you to write and execute code, view the results, and add explanatory text all in one place.
 They are also a great way to share your work with others.